semiriichi/semiriichi.github.io/about-riichi.md

 ![Courtesy of the efficiency trainer](https://raw.githubusercontent.com/semiriichi/semiriichi.github.io/master/images/about-riichi/tenpai_example.png)

 A hand that is one tile away from tenpai is called *iishanten* or *1-shanten*.
 A hand that is two tiles away from tenpai is *ryanshanten* or *2-shanten*, and in general one that is n tiles away from ready is *n-shanten*.
 The general goal is to make your hand closer to ready by completing groups, while maximizing your hand's **tile acceptance** (*Ukiere*), or the number of tiles that will bring your hand one step closer to tenpai.
-The strategy involved in advancing your hand's *shanten* while maximizing *ukiere* is generally referred to in English as **tile efficiency**, and it is a topic of considerable depth.
+The strategy involved in lowering your hand's shanten while maximizing ukiere is generally referred to in English as **tile efficiency**, and it is a topic of considerable depth.

+Finally, if a player has a hand in tenpai *and* has at least one yaku, they are in a position to win the hand.
+Since a hand in tenpai has 13 tiles and a complete hand has 14 tiles, a player can win on the final tile either when another player discards it or if they draw it themselves.
+This corresponds to the two calls:

+- ***Ron***: Calling a win when another player discards a tile that completes your hand.
+- ***Tsumo***: Calling a win when you obtain a tile that completes your hand by self-draw.

+Like chii and pon, ron and tsumo calls are said out loud to alert the table that you have won the hand.
+Once calling ron or tsumo, you flip down the tiles of your hand so that the other players can confirm you indeed have a winning hand, and then the hand is scored (scoring can occasionally be complex and won't be covered on this page).
+Once the hand is scored, points are redistributed accordingly, and the next round starts.
+If all 70 tiles of the playing wall have been drawn and discarded and no player has won a hand, the round is said to end in exhaustive draw (*Ryuukyoku*).
+A typical game of riichi mahjong has eight rounds, though certain conditions can cause rounds to repeat.
+Whoever has the most points at the end of the final round wins the game.

 ### What's unique to riichi?